santinic/pampy/README.md

-# Patty: Pattern Matching for Python
+# Pampy: Pattern Matching for Python
 Pampy is pretty small, pretty fast, and often makes your code more readable, and easier to reason about.

 ![Pampy logo](imgs/pampy.png "Pampy in Start Wars")